Study Guide for The Human Body in Health and Illness - Elsevier eBook on VitalSource (Retail Access Card), 7th Edition

 Elsevier eBook on VitalSource - Access Card

-Get the most out of your A&P textbook with this practical review!
+Help your students get the most out of the Herlihy A&P textbook!
 Corresponding to the chapters in The Human Body in Health and Illness, 7th Edition, this study guide makes it easy to understand, remember, and apply basic Anatomy & Physiology.
-Engaging exercises, activities, and quizzes help students learn the most important A&P concepts and terminology.
+Engaging exercises, activities, and quizzes help students learn the most important A&P terminology and key concepts.

 - Each chapter includes three parts:

 - Mastering the Basics with matching, ordering, labeling, diagram reading, similars and dissimilars, and coloring exercises.

 - Putting It All Together including multiple-choice practice quizzes and case studies.

 - Challenge Yourself! featuring critical thinking questions and puzzles.

 - Coloring activities help you study and remember the details of anatomy.